NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 5: `additionalMetadata` element annotation

+Example 5 shows one of the same annotations as Example 4, but this time, it is contained in an `additionalMetadata` section.

+The semantic statements can be read as "'adam.shepherd', the creator (of the dataset), is a person".

-The following `additionalMetadata` annotation describes a semantic statement where the subject is the `creator` element with the `id` attribute "adam.shepherd".
-The object property of the statement is "https://schema.org/memberOf".
+- The *subject* of the semantic statement is the `creator` element with the `id` attribute "adam.shepherd".
-Finally, the object (value) in the semantic statement is the DOI for BCO-DMO, "https://doi.org/10.17616/R37P4C".
-Taken together, the semantic statement could be read as "'adam.shepherd' (the creator of the dataset) is a member of BCO-DMO".
+- The annotation itself has 2 parts
+    - `propertyURI` is "https://schema.org/memberOf", which resolves to "is a menber of", from [schema.org](#schema.org)
+    - `valueURI` is "https://doi.org/10.17616/R37P4C", a DOI which resolves to "BCO-DMO".

 ```xml